hollyhudson/microgardening/microgardening.md

 ### Lettuce Boxes

-Lettuce boxes are the best way to grow microgreens I've found.
+Lettuce boxes work for growing microgreens.
 You can grow them on the lid, with the box serving as a water resevoir, and paper towels pushed through the lid to wick the water up to the plants.
 There's no effort needed once you've set them up.

 I stumbled across this method on youtube by user Mini-Gro: [https://www.youtube.com/channel/UCWwaIXFtKyN8qEw_sMjfIUA](https://www.youtube.com/channel/UCWwaIXFtKyN8qEw_sMjfIUA).
 I don't know who they are, they don't provide any links or info, and they only have 3 videos, but the technique is genius.